fabiosantoscode/interesting-c/README.md

 The purpose of the interesting-c language is to create a new language on top of C. This language will be able to use C's strengths together with modern languages' strengths, as well as surpass many of C's weaknesses.
 The syntax will be closely resemblant to C, but the language will attempt to discourage usage of odd C constructs as much as it can, avoiding programmer errors whenever possible.

-One could mention the C++ language as a project already implementing the functionality expressed here in this document.
+One could mention the C++ language as a project already implementing the functionality described in this document.
 However, C++ is far different from this.
-While C++ extends C and adds to it (every C++ program is a C program too), interesting-c is a juiced-up subset of C which compiles to pure C code.
-The interesting-c “compiler” is nothing more than a translator leveraging the standard C language to create fast programs which are easier to read and write than C or C++.
+While C++ has its own compiler, interesting-c does not.
+The interesting-c “compiler” does nothing more than text transformation, leveraging the standard C language to enable the developer to build fast programs which are easier to read and write than C or C++.

 One of the main advantages of the language is the definition of a C interface.
 While it can create executables, it can also create shared libraries, automatically implementing a C interface.